open-pioneer/trails-starter/docs/reference/Package.md

 });
 ```

-#### Referencing all implementations
+#### Referencing all services providing a specific interface

-All services implementing an interface can be referenced by specifying `all: true` in your `build.config.mjs`:
+All services providing an interface can be referenced by specifying `all: true` in your `build.config.mjs`:

 ```js
 // build.config.mjs